Unbiased Approximations for Stationary Distributions of McKean-Vlasov SDEs: Method

-Our methodology for unbiased estimation is now described.
-Below, we will use the convention that the time-discretized dynamics of the SDE \eqref{eq:sde} is iterated over unit time.
+In this section we will introduce and describe our unbiased methodology.
+We will introduce our discretization, the notion of unbiased Monte Carlo, and relate it to MVSDEs.
+In particular, we will use the convention that the time-discretized dynamics of the SDE \eqref{eq:sde} is iterated over unit time.
 This is simply a convention and any $\mathcal{O}(1)$ time could be used.
 The reason for such iteration shall be explained later on.
+Throughout the section, for ease of reading, we use $X_t$ to denote several processes, but we will always proceed the use of the notation by the definition of the process.
+The laws $\mu_t^l$ will denote the laws of the discretization we utilize below, while $\mu_t^{l,N}$ are empirical measures that we will generate in the algorithmsand constitutes a crucial step of the method.
+We use the notation $u_t$ with $t\in\mathbb{N}$ for the final processes that we will use to construct the estimators $\xi_l$.